elifesciences-publications/MicroscopyCode-Dhar_et_al/README.md

 6. Run distribution_growth_rates_v2.pl

-Data generated from microscopy screen are in Microscopy_screen_processed_data.zip
+Data generated from microscopy screen are in the folder Microscopy_screen_processed_data